 These four phases of Mission Indradhanush have reached more than 2.53 crore children and 68 lakh pregnant women with life-saving vaccines

-- Meticulous Planning of campaigns: Micro plans in all urban area and blocks in each district to ensure availability of sufficient vaccinators and all vaccines.
+- Meticulous Planning of campaigns: Micro plans in all urban areas and blocks in each district to ensure the availability of sufficient vaccinators and all vaccines.

 - Effective communication and social mobilization efforts: Generate awareness also demand immunization services through the need-based communication strategies also social mobilization activities